lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ![Consolidation flow](./assets/lip-35/consolidation_flow.png)

-It is suggested that node operators initiate the consolidation process via an EasyTrack motion.
+It is suggested that the first step in the consolidation process is an EasyTrack motion to set consolidation parameters.

 Operators will use EasyTrack to specify a **source/target operator pair** (CMv1 → CMv2), along with a **Consolidation Manager address**—the address that will be granted permission to submit consolidation requests for consolidating validators from the source operator to the target operator.
 Once the motion is enacted, stake transfers from a CMv1 operator entity to its corresponding CMv2 entity are permitted, allowing the operator to submit consolidation requests to the Migrator contract.